 I decided to try fixing it myself and it turned out to be a pretty good trampoline net repair!
 Fixing the hole in my trampoline net at home saved me money!

 Although I am not a seamstress I decided to see if I could just sew the big hole closed.
 I already had a spool of heavy-duty upholstery thread and that is what I used.
 There was tan upholstery thread in my sewing box and I just used that even though black would have made the seam much less noticeable.

 I used a large upholstery needle to do the “sewing” and it worked really well.
 The hardest part was knotting the thread onto the netting to start off with.
 Because it is netting….as in…holes…lots of tiny holes…it is a little different from just knotting your thread like you are sewing on fabric.

 Once I got my thread knotted onto the netting I just zigzagged back and forth about every 1/2 inch all the way up the hole.
 The thread was kind of loose, but very easy to tighten up as you go.
-I knotted it off again at the top.
+Then I knotted it off again at the top.

 I did tell my kids to try and not purposefully jump into that area of the netting.
-I am hoping this trampoline net repair will last a long time and it will be easy to redo if it starts to come loose.
+I am hoping this trampoline safety enclosure net repair will last a long time and it will be easy to redo if it starts to come loose.
 It only took me about 20 minutes total to fix this HUGE hole in the net!